richlee33/montecarlo/README.md

 end_balance_goal = 1000000
 ```

-### View plots for annual return distribution and balance each year
+### View plots for Annual Return Distribution and Balance Each Year
-For each rep, the annual return percentage distribution plot can be shown by changing the `view_annual_return_plot` value.
+For each repetition, the annual return percentage distribution plot can be shown by changing the `view_annual_return_plot = True`.
 Default `False`

-Similarly, the balance of the account can be shown in a line plot by changing the `view_annual_balance_plot`.
+Similarly, the balance of the account can be shown in a line plot by changing the `view_annual_balance_plot = True`.
 This is useful to get a visual of the balance over time.
 Default `False`

-NOTE: These `num_reps` value should be lowered to `10` or less otherwise each repetition will require manually closing the plot for the experiment to conclude.
+NOTE: The `num_reps` value should be lowered to `10` or less otherwise each rep will require manually closing the plot for the experiment to conclude.
+This is because by default the simulation runs 500 reps of the experiment to finally calculate the success rate.

 ```shell script
 view_annual_return_plot = True
 view_annual_balance_plot = True
 ```
-#### Sample Annual Return Distribution:
+#### Sample Annual Return Distribution Histogram:
 ![Sample Plot](docs/annual_ret_dist.png)

-#### Sample Balance Over Time:
+#### Sample Balance Over Time Graph:
 ![Sample Plot](docs/end_balance_graph.png)

 ### Output summary table and plots to disk
+Useful if running the experiment in a script or for post run testing, set the `output_files = True` to save summary table and plots to disk.
-Useful if running the experiment in a script, that way the plots and summary table can be examined asynchronously.
+that way the plots and summary table can be examined asynchronously.
 The files save to the `results` directory.
 Default `False`.
 ```shell script
 output_files = True
 ```

 ## Testing
 The main components of this Monte Carlo experiment are the randomization of the annual returns and calculation of the balances.